ShreeGattani/ShreeGattani-langgraph-MAT496/README.md

 ### Lesson 8 - Deployment (optional)
 Here I didn’t implement anything since LangSmith Deployment is only available for Plus users and this lesson was optional.
 I just went through the video to understand the concept.
 I learned how to move beyond local development and deploy a LangGraph application as a service or API, including packaging the graph, managing secrets and environment variables, enabling persistence, and exposing graph endpoints for external use.

+# Module 2 State and memory
+The module’s main focus is on how to represent, maintain and manipulate the “state” of an agent or workflow built with LangGraph.
+The “state” refers to the structured data that captures what the agent knows / what has happened so far.